Argonaut (animal): Feeding and defense

 Feeding mostly occurs during the day.
 Argonauts use tentacles to grab prey and drag it toward the mouth.
 It then bites the prey to inject it with venom from the salivary gland.
 They feed on small crustaceans, molluscs, jellyfish and salps.
 If the prey is shelled, the argonaut uses its radula to drill into the organism, then inject the toxin.

 Argonauts are capable of altering their color.
 They can blend in with their surroundings to avoid predators.
 They also produce ink, which is ejected when the animal is being attacked.
 This ink paralyzes the olfaction of the attacker, providing time for the argonaut to escape.
 The female is also able to pull back the web covering of her shell, making a silvery flash, which may deter a predator from attacking.

 Argonauts are preyed upon by tunas, billfishes, and dolphins.
 Shells and remains of argonauts have been recorded from the stomachs of Alepisaurus ferox and Coryphaena hippurus.

-Male argonauts have been observed residing inside salps, although little is known about this relationship.
+Male argonauts have been observed residing inside aggregate salps (Pegea socia), although little is known about this relationship.